What is the Learning in Retirement program?

 Do you offer LinR lecture series in the summer months?

-At this time LinR currently holds five sessions per calendar year.
+Yes!
+LinR currently holds six sessions per calendar year.
 Normally they run as follows:

 - Winter: Mid-January to late February